JWT Token

 JWT Security Best Practices

-- Always verify the signature: Never trust a JWT without verifying its signature on the server side.
+- Always verify the signature on the server side.

-- Set short expiration times: Use short-lived tokens (e.g., 15 minutes) and refresh tokens for better security.
+- Use short-lived tokens and refresh tokens where appropriate.

-- Use strong algorithms: Prefer RS256 or ES256 over HS256 for production systems.
+- Prefer strong algorithms such as RS256 or ES256 for production systems.

-- Validate all claims: Always check iss, aud, exp, and nbf claims on the server.
+- Validate iss, aud, exp, and nbf claims on the server.

 All JWT decoding happens entirely in your web browser using JavaScript.
-Your tokens are never uploaded to our servers or any third party.
-No data is stored, logged, or transmitted.
-Your authentication tokens, API keys, and sensitive claims remain completely private and secure.
+Your tokens are never uploaded, stored, logged, or sent to any third party.

 Learn JWT Fundamentals